siad007/introduction-to-phing/README.md

 ## Welcome

-People use GitHub to build some of the most advanced technologies in the world.
-Whether you’re visualizing data or building a new game, there’s a whole community and set of tools on GitHub that can help you do it even better.
-GitHub Skills’ “Introduction to GitHub” course guides you through everything you need to start contributing in less than an hour.
+Phing a PHP project build system or build tool based on Apache Ant.
+You can do anything with it that you could do with a traditional build system like GNU make, and its use of simple XML build files and extensible PHP "task" classes make it an easy-to-use and highly flexible build framework.
+Phing Skills’ “Introduction to Phing” course guides you through everything you need to start building your own project in less than an hour.

 - **Who is this for**: New Phing users.
 - **What you'll learn**: We'll introduce phing, a build file, targets, tasks, and types.